the64man1/E-Commerce-Back-End/README.md

 ## Usage

 Users are free to use this exercise as a tool for structuring back end databases and routes, and build out the functionality of this application.

+As there is no front end, users must use Insomnia or Postman or similar platform for testing routes and CRUD requests.

 Video tutorial #1: https://youtu.be/dmV2eg4JqAc
 Video tutorial #2: https://youtu.be/UUIAOrwpSt4